wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ## Weekly Work

-Volunteer will organize weekly meeting and write meeting notes & publish blog posts with zoom meeting recording videos on YouTube embedded.
+A volunteer will organize the weekly meeting and write meeting notes & publish blog posts with zoom meeting recording videos on YouTube embedded.

 Here is the guideline for video-recording/downloading/uploading

-- Download the recording which has shared screen along with the gallery view
+- Download the recording which has a shared screen along with the gallery view
-- Crop the video at the beginning and at the end of the meeting, video should start form the beginning of the meeting
+- Crop the video at the beginning and the end of the meeting, the video should start to form the beginning of the meeting
 - Add a beautiful thumbnail to the video
 - Highlight the most important agenda of the video by adding timestamps like [kick-off meeting recording](https://www.youtube.com/watch?v=hTkM_XPpFfU)